2018 UK Defra carbon conversion factors download

 An 11.5% increase in the carbon emission factor for domestic UK flights and a 7.7% increase for long haul flights to and from the UK.

-- Inclusion of urea in HGVs and buses carbon factors
+- Inclusion of urea in HGVs and buses carbon conversion factors

 Key referenced for closed loop steel recycling has been updated, and the methodology has been improved.
 This more recent and improved data directly provides LCI emissions factors per kg of steel recycled, whereas these were previously derived based on emissions for different grades of recycled steel.